 Wynterhill LLP, is registered in England & Wales (registered number OC398648).
 The LLP is authorised and regulated by the Solicitors Regulation Authority.
 A list of LLP members is available for inspection at the registered address at 107 Cheapside, London, EC2V 6DN.
 The word “partner” denotes an LLP member.

 Regulatory information Wynterhill LLP is authorised and regulated by the Solicitors Regulation Authority (“SRA”).
-The SRA Handbook 2011 sets out our professional and ethical rules and obligations (including the SRA Code of Conduct and SRA Accounts Rules), and can be viewed at www.sra.org.uk.
+The Standards and Regulations 2019 set out our professional and ethical rules and obligations (including the SRA Codes of Conduct and SRA Accounts Rules), and can be viewed at www.sra.org.uk.
 A number of our partners and staff are barristers, who have been called to the Bar of England & Wales and are also regulated by the Bar Standards Board (“BSB”).
 The BSB Code of Conduct sets out the further professional and ethical rules and obligations in relation to these individuals and can be viewed at www.barstandardsboard.org.uk.
 We maintain professional indemnity insurance led by Endurance Worldwide Insurance Ltd. Our insurance covers our services globally and extends to acts and omissions wherever they occur in the world.
 Wynterhill LLP (“we”, “us”, “our” or “Wynterhill”) is registered for Value Added Tax purposes with VAT number: 229 2344 13.
 Financial Services and Markets Act 2000

 Some investment-related activities (including insurance mediation activities) of Wynterhill are regulated under the Financial Services and Markets Act 2000 of the United Kingdom (“FSMA”).